mr0406/evolving-clinic/docs/clinic-overview.md

 - System prevents scheduling outside clinic operating hours
 - Automated duration calculation based on service types
 - Automatic price capture from service type at time of scheduling
+- Appointments can be scheduled for specific doctors
+- Each doctor maintains their own separate appointment schedule